-Partner Program writers are paid monthly based on how much time Medium members spend reading their stories.
+Partner Program writers are paid monthly based on Medium member activity.
 In this guide you can learn more about your payouts and how Medium calculates them.

 We’re always working to improve our model as we learn.
-Initially, we will calculate earnings based on two components:
+Initially, we will calculate earnings based on three components:

 We’ve improved our story stats page to show both your story’s daily total member reading time and its daily earnings, so that you can understand how much you are earning over time and where your earnings come from.
 Note that you will still be paid once per month.